What is Trump going to say in his congressional address tonight?

 President Donald Trump is expected to brag about his administration’s dismantling of the federal government and his aggressive stance on Ukraine at Tuesday’s first joint Congressional address.

-Trump, expected to speak around 9 p.m. tonight inside a packed House chamber, is poised to boast about the tough approach he has taken with world leaders during a whirlwind 43 days in office following last week’s Oval Office showdown with Ukrainian President Volodymyr Zelensky.
+Trump - who is expected to speak around 9 p.m. tonight inside a packed House chamber - is poised to boast about the tough approach he has taken with world leaders during a whirlwind 43 days in office following last week’s Oval Office showdown with Ukrainian President Volodymyr Zelensky.

 The fallout has culminated in Trump’s decision to temporarily pause aid to the war-torn nation.